 In the Emergency Medical Services (EMS) field, EMTs primarily provide emergency medical care and transportation for patients from the scene of a crisis to a hospital.
 EMTs have the specialized training to use the ambulance equipment needed to stabilize and safely transport patients.
 Whether it is for a life-threatening emergency, non-emergency or routine medical transports, EMTs are trained for any situation.
 According to the National Registry of Emergency Medical Technicians (NREMT), they operate as part of a comprehensive EMS response system.
 They serve as the integral liaison between the site of the emergency and the healthcare system.

-According to the Bureau of Labor Statistics, nearly 19,000 new careers are expected to be created for EMTs and paramedics between 2018 and 2028.
+According to the Bureau of Labor Statistics, nearly 29,000 new careers are expected to be created for EMTs and paramedics between 2020-2030, an increase of 11 percent.
 EMTs need to complete a 16-week course, spend at least 50 hours on an ambulance and pass the NREMT exams to earn their license.

 Leo Deason, Chair of the EMT/Paramedic Program at Herzing University, shared his insights on how EMTs are trained to prepare for the worst.
 Here are the three main disciplines that are essential in helping EMTs perform well under pressure: